DuPage County Personal Injury Lawyer

 - Protect you from unfair accusations that you’re to blame for the accident

 Just to name a few.
-Reach out to the Law Offices of Mathys & Schneid today to learn more.
+Reach out to Mathys & Schneid Personal Injury Lawyers today to learn more.

 Our personal injury law firm in DuPage County works on contingency.
 What this entails is that you’ll pay us nothing upfront to represent you, and we’ll only receive a payment if we obtain a monetary award for you.
 Our payment will be an agreed-upon percentage of this award.

 The percentage varies depending on the case.
 It will usually be around 33%, and we will agree to it with you ahead of time.
 This payment system incentivizes us to maximize the value of your claim – we only win when you do.

 Do you have questions about the contingency fee arrangement and how it will work in your case?
 Call today to set up your no-obligation consultation with one of our skilled lawyers.

 Negligence is the legal cause of action that most personal injury cases are based on.